Dear visitors to my website as well as friends on Facebook and Twitter,

-The following is an email from Jacob Towery, MD to our weekly training groups, describing his recent two-day intensive with a man who’s been struggling with performance anxiety and social anxiety.
+The following is an email from Jacob Towery, MD to my weekly training group at Stanford, describing his recent two-day intensive with a man who’s been struggling with performance anxiety and social anxiety.
 The patient gave permission to post this email on my website.
 We have disguised his identity to preserve patient confidentiality.
 The patient is hopeful that this case description will be inspiring and helpful to others who struggle with shyness and other forms of anxiety.

-Jacob is one of the psychiatrists trained in the new T.E.A.M.
-Therapy.
-He is a superb therapist, as you’ll see below, and he also does volunteer teaching at our weekly training groups at Stanford.
+Jacob is one of the psychiatrists trained in TEAM-CBT.
+He is a superb therapist, as you’ll see below, and he also does volunteer teaching at Stanford.

 David Burns, MD